 How to Clean Carpets with Vinegar?

 Before you dispose of your ugly carpet, try this cleaning method first.
-Here’s how you can clean carpets with vinegar:
+Here’s how you can clean carpets with white vinegar:

 Things you’ll need: